Advanced Project Management - FPM62

 - Key aspects of a stage-gate process

-- Critical factors in successful interface management
+- Critical factors in interface control

-- Managing expectations associated with peer reviews, technical assists, and gate approvals
+- Managing peer reviews, assists, approvals

 MR. PETE LUAN has over 25 years of international upstream project management experience.
 He has also consulted for the past 10 years helping energy companies improve their management of capital projects.
 He has an extensive track record of helping E&P companies improve their capital project performance.
 He has been particularly successful with those clients who are faced with large capital projects and require a step-change in organizational capabilities.
 Pete is a facilitator and advisor to top management, many of whom continue to seek his advice even after the development of their project organizations has been completed.
 He has worked with numerous strategy, project execution plan development, risk management, Lessons Learned, stakeholder alignment, etc. Pete worked for Amoco Production Co. managing major capital projects in Azerbaijan, the Middle East, and Latin America.
 He holds a BS and an MS in Mechanical Engineering with higher honors from Rice University and has completed management training at Harvard Business School.
 He is PMP certified.